-Psoriasis is a chronic immune-mediated skin disease with no cure yet, but it’s possible to achieve remission (periods where you have no symptoms).
-Reaching remission — the goal of many comprehensive treatment plans — can improve the overall quality of life for those dealing with this challenging skin condition.
-Current treatment options, including topical treatments, phototherapy, and systemic drugs, can dramatically improve psoriasis symptoms such as red, itchy, skin cell plaques.
-Here’s what remission means and how you can reach it.
+Psoriasis is a chronic (ongoing), immune-mediated skin disease with no cure at this time.
+However, it’s possible to achieve remission (periods when you have no symptoms).
+Reaching remission — the goal of many comprehensive treatment plans — can improve your overall quality of life.

 Definitions of psoriasis remission vary depending on the type of psoriasis and the level of disease severity.
-In many cases, therapies aim to reduce the severity, frequency, and length of psoriasis flares (periods in which symptoms like scales crop up).
-Remission from plaque psoriasis, the most common form of psoriasis, is generally defined as complete skin clearance from red, scaly plaques.
-Most periods of psoriasis remission last up to 12 months, although this time varies from person to person, from weeks to months to even years in some cases.
+In many cases, therapies aim to reduce the severity, frequency, and length of psoriasis flares.

-In people who develop psoriatic arthritis (PsA), remission definitions also vary.
-Some studies say PsA remission is having a very low disease activity (VLDA) score, which indicates a low number of tender, swollen joints with low pain and a low PASI score.
+For people who develop psoriatic arthritis (PsA), remission definitions also vary.
+Some studies say that PsA remission means having a very low disease activity score, which indicates a small number of tender, swollen joints with minimal pain and a low PASI score.

-Remission may be followed by periods of severe psoriasis flare-ups.
-However, close monitoring by a dermatologist as well as an effective treatment plan can help people achieve and better sustain remission.
-Combination therapy with phototherapy, topical corticosteroids, and systemic medications such as methotrexate or biologics can help improve skin clearance.
-Newer medications that target the immune system, such as the cytokine inhibitors etanercept, infliximab, and adalimumab, may also increase the likelihood of remission.
+Remission may be followed by periods of flare-ups.
+Close monitoring by a dermatologist, as well as an effective treatment plan, can help people achieve and stay in remission.
+Treatment with phototherapy, topical corticosteroids like creams and ointments, and systemic treatments such as methotrexate or biologics can help improve skin clearance.
+Below, we discuss four strategies that may help you achieve and stay in remission.

-However, it is impossible to predict who will reach remission and how long remission will last.
+It’s impossible to predict who will reach remission and how long remission will last.
+The National Psoriasis Foundation recommends working with your health care provider to find the right combination of psoriasis treatments that will reduce or eliminate symptoms.
 You and your doctor should also weigh potential medication side effects against potential remission benefits.
-Regular follow-up with your dermatologist may also help you manage psoriasis more effectively.
-The National Psoriasis Foundation recommends working with your health care provider to find the right combination of psoriasis treatments that can reduce or eliminate symptoms.
+Regular follow-ups with your dermatologist may help you manage psoriasis more effectively.

-In general, dermatologists do not recommend stopping biologic therapy.
+In general, dermatologists don’t recommend stopping biologic therapy.
 Long-term, continuous therapy is ideal for maintaining remission.
 Once you reach remission, you should discuss a maintenance plan with your dermatologist.
-You may need close monitoring and regular adjustments to your treatment plan to help keep your psoriasis under control.
+You may need close monitoring and regular adjustments to your treatment plan to keep your psoriasis under control.

+Have you been able to get rid of or reduce your psoriasis symptoms?
 Do you have questions about psoriasis remission?
-Share your experience in the comments below, or start a conversation by posting on MyPsoriasisTeam.
+Share your experience in the comments below, or start a conversation by posting on your Activities page.